Where Your Money Goes

 The Goal: To ensure hospital experts and families are prepared for the wide range of life-saving challenges they may face at any given moment on any given day.

-In 2023-24: The donor-funded KidSIM Centre celebrated 10 years of supporting families and care providers.
-Since January 2014, the Centre has been a vital training and education space for 50,000 learners.
-With the ability to run concurrent simulations in multiple labs, the KidSIM program has been able to provide more learning opportunities than ever before, especially for large interprofessional teams.
+In 2024/25, the donor-funded KidSIM program marked 20 years of supporting families and care providers.
+Since January 2014, the KidSIM Centre has been a vital training and education space for 80,000 learners.
 The space’s versatility has allowed it to serve the diverse needs of clinical, academic and research groups, including clinical education and training, faculty development, research, advocacy, family-centered care and community outreach.
+The program has become a global leader in pediatric simulation research and is the most published simulation program in the world.

 KidSIM continues to develop new education programs to support health care providers, as well as continuing to expand and grow family-centered care offerings to support children, families, caregivers, bus drivers and schools in the community.